Middle School 5th-8th Grades

 All middle school students choose to take either Latin or Spanish, completing at least Latin I or Spanish I by the end of the 8th grade year.
 Some students will take an advanced level language, completing Level II Latin or Spanish by the end of 8th grade year.

-Fifth graders use the Everyday Math curriculum used in Canterbury’s lower school.
-Everyday Math is designed to give students a deeper understanding of how numbers work and an appreciation of how math is used in the real world.
+Fifth graders use the Math in Focus: Singapore Math, a program developed in Singapore in the 1980s that is based on behavioral science and focused on problem solving rather than rote learning.
+Problem solving allows students to apply math knowledge to abstract concepts, making them more flexible math learners.
 Students in 6th-8th grades use the Connected Math program, which is an advanced research-based curriculum originally funded by the National Science Foundation.
 The program engages students in problem-solving and cooperative learning.
 Students develop a superior understanding of important mathematical concepts in all areas of mathematics up through Algebra I.

 All Canterbury students will complete Algebra I in 8th grade.
 A small group will be on a track to complete Geometry in 8th grade.
 As a means of comparison, 100 percent of Canterbury students complete Algebra I, while local public and private schools typically have 50 percent of their 8th graders completing Algebra I.